massgov/mayflower-patternlab/.github/CONTRIBUTING.md

 git push origin dev
 ```

-Now you can spin up your new branch:
+Now you can create your new branch:

 ```
 git checkout -b my-issue-number-feature-name